debl9/Honours_glinternet/README.md

 ### Mean AUC

 For each value of lambda's, we observe the mean AUC (area under the ROC).
-We select the lambda within 1 standard error of the maximum lambda.
+We select the lambda within 1 standard error of the maximum AUC because of our preference to underfit rather than overfit the model.

 [Codes](https://github.com/debl9/Honours_glinternet/blob/master/Rcodes/code4_glinternet.R)

 ![GitHub Logo](/Figures/glint_mean_auc.png)

-### ROC Comparisons for 3 Regularised Models
+### ROC Curve Comparisons for 3 Regularised Models

 ![GitHub Logo](/Figures/bootstrap_models_rocs.png)